Palmer Luckey backs development of VR tool that lets HTC Vive users play Oculus exclusives

 Though Facebook has heralded many of the Oculus exclusive titles as a draw to their VR platform, Luckey has long seemed more indifferent to locking down content.
 “If customers buy a game from us, I don’t care if they mod it to run on whatever they want,” Luckey wrote, in part, in a Reddit post last year.

-Luckey has had a bit of a turbulent tenure with the company which acquired his startup Oculus VR for around $3 billion.
+Luckey has had a bit of a turbulent tenure with the company that acquired his startup Oculus VR for around $3 billion.

-The Oculus founder caught some flack last year after donating $10,000 to an anti-Clinton political action group called Nimble America, a move which caught the ire of many in Silicon Valley and the VR developer community.
+The Oculus founder caught some flack last year after donating $10,000 to an anti-Clinton political action group called Nimble America, a move that caught the ire of many in Silicon Valley and the VR developer community.
 Luckey minimized public appearances following the controversy before leaving Facebook this past March, more than three years after his startup had been acquired.
 Luckey is now working on a lidar border defense technology startup.Featured Image: Allen Berezovsky/Getty Images

 0